jkawamoto/ctranslate2-rs/README.md

 - **Ruy**: To use Ruy, enable the `ruy` feature.
 - **Apple Accelerate**: Available only on macOS, enable the `accelerate` feature to use Apple Accelerate.

-If no feature is specified:

-- On macOS, Apple Accelerate will be used by default.
-- On Linux and Windows, Ruy will be used by default.

 The installation of CMake is required to compile the library.

 Additional notes for Windows: